 Kelly was acquired from dear friends in Louisiana.
 She is one of the sweetest souls you will ever come across.
 Do you hear of how mares can be, well, difficult?
 Not Kelly, she is a doll.

 This picture is of Andy and Kelly transporting Deputy Garafola's body in Baton Rouge, Louisiana.

 Andy and Kelly work approximately 75 days a year.

-Rough and Tough were purchased from our Amish friends in Michigan in 2015.
-Our son named them after characters in How to Train Your Dragon, Roughnut and Toughnut.
+Rough was purchased from our Amish friends in Michigan in 2015.

 Rough is a 15 year old gelding.
 He is like Kelly, nothing but love in his heart.
 There is nothing rough about him.
 He is sweet and wouldn't hurt a fly.
 Wonderful around children and so kind to everyone.